jlikhuva/blog/posts/sketching.md

 The two cases discussed above share two key characteristics:

-1. The answers that they produce will be approximate — not exact
+1. The answers that they produce will be approximate — not exact.
 2. They do not seek to store and process all the incoming data.
 Instead, their goal is to quickly process each observation to create a summary that they can use to answer either standing or ad hoc queries.
 This summary is often referred to as a Sketch of the data.

-In this note, we discuss an implement several ideas that are useful when designing online algorithms.
+In this note, we discuss and implement several ideas that are useful when designing online algorithms.
 We begin by discussing a classic method for selecting a representative sample from a stream of data.
 We then discuss the idea that is foundational to most sketching algorithms and show how it's employed to improve the accuracy of approximate online methods.
 Finally, we discuss a few key algorithms for answering some standing queries.

 ## Reservoir Sampling